LeToNode/Play2.0-CN-doc/sandbox/Scalajson.md

 ```

-_(note: \\\ means lookup in the current object and all descendants, \ means lookup corresponding property only)_
+> **Note:** `\\\` means look-up in the current object and all descendants, `\` means only look-up the corresponding property.

-# How to unmarshal from domain objects to JSON
+# How to unmarshall from domain objects to JSON

-Of course, parsing JSON is just half of the story, since in most situations we would like to return JSON as well.

-let's revisit the previous example:
+Parsing JSON is just half of the story, since in most situations we would like to return JSON as well.
+Let’s revisit the previous example:

 ```scala
 import play.api.libs.json._